jaysylvester/citizen/README.md

     function handler(params, context, emitter) {
       var metaData,
           // If the "for" URL param exists, use that.
 Otherwise, assume _head is being used
-          // as an include and use the requested route name. getMetaDataFor = params.url.for || params.route.name;
+          // as an include and use the requested route. getMetaDataFor = params.url.for || params.route.controller;

       // If it's for the article pattern, call getMetaData() and pass it the title if ( getMetaDataFor === 'article' && params.url.title ) {